manuelmusngi/options-portfolio-risk-hedging-natural-gas/README.md

 # Option-Based Portfolio Risk Hedging for Gas Generators

+This project is an exercise in implementing a research-grade Options Strategies in Henry Hub Natural Gas that may be used in hedging.

 > **Paper:** Lai, S., Qiu, J., & Tao, Y. (2022).
 Option-based portfolio risk hedging strategy for gas generator based on mean-variance utility model. *Energy Conversion and Economics*, 3(1), 20–30.
 DOI: [10.1049/enc2.12036](https://doi.org/10.1049/enc2.12036)

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)